nleaf/nleaf.github.io/awards-and-accolades.md

   block: featured-service
   title: ''
   headline: Americas Cloud Partner of the Year
-  description: 'Acknowledge as VMware''s Americas Cloud Partner of the Year for our
+  description: "Acknowledge as VMware's Americas Cloud Partner of the Year for our
-    outstanding performance and distinctive achievements related to our VMware technologies and relationship. '
+    outstanding performance and distinctive achievements related to our VMware technologies and relationship. \n<p>\n<a href=\""
   icon: "/uploads/EXP-Social-VMPartneroftheYear-2.png"
   align-left: false
 - template: featured-service